Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

     -The CXT's definition

     **Example (search term: "lit")**
-    Verb: participle of light
+    Verb: Participle of light
     To become light : brighten —usually used with up; to take fire; to ignite something
     (such as a cigarette) —often used with up

 2. `standard_main_entry`
-    The `standard_main_entry` function handles standard entries that have their own
+    The `standard_main_entry` function handles standard entries--that is, entries that
-    functional label and definition and do not have a `cxs` field.
+    have their own functional label and definition and do not have a `cxs` field.

     The user receives the following information about a "standard main entry":
     -The headword's definition and part of speech